Still have questions? Leave a comment

 Make sure you use your own words rather than following a templatized format.

 The lab report methods section documents the methods, subjects, materials, and equipment you used to collect data.
-This is a record of the steps you followed, and not steps as they were prescribed.
+This is a record of the steps you followed and not the steps as they were prescribed.

 Follow these tips to write a lab report method section: